 - Nine miles from downtown Portland, Clark College, in Vancouver, Washington, offers the greatest number of cooking facilities and learning options for cooking-related fields in the region.
-It provides a certificate and an associate degree program.
+It offers two certificates and two associate degree programs.
 Clark College's culinary arts programs have been recognized as best in the state by the National Restaurant Association.

 - Related training offered by Portland Community College can be found at 4 campuses in the Portland Community College system.
 One is just 8 miles from downtown.
 PCC's culinary assistant training program is the only cooking program in the region that is specifically dedicated to helping special needs students.